MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

   - build-2023
   - ignite-2023
 ms.date: 09/15/2023
-#customer intent: As a data scientist, I want to create, evaluate, and score a text classification model to predict a category based on a single attribute.
+#customer intent: As a data scientist, I want to build a text classification model so I can predict a category based on a single attribute.
 ---

 # Tutorial: Create, evaluate, and score a text classification model